Mezzanine-UI/mezzanine/README.md

 ### Quickly Setup

-All you need is to create a `main.scss` file (or your favorite filename), and add:
+All you need to do is create a `main.scss` file and paste the following code into it.

 ```scss
 @use '~@mezzanine-ui/system' as mzn-system;